 Manually collecting and sending metrics

-To verify that the agent works as expected, you can manually run commands to run your queries, collect the resulting metrics, and then send them to Stackdriver Monitoring.
+To verify that the agent works as expected, you can manually run commands to run your queries, collect the resulting metrics, and then send them to Cloud Monitoring.
 To run your queries and collect the resulting metrics exactly once, run the following command:

 sudo gcm gather